I’ve never talked to anyone. I’m used to handling things on my own. Aren’t people who go to therapy weak?

 I want to get the most out of therapy.
 What can I do to help?

-I am so glad you are dedicated to getting the most out of your sessions.
+We are so glad you are dedicated to getting the most out of your sessions!
 Your active participation and dedication will be crucial to your success.
+Talking with your specific counselor about what to do between sessions will help you get more out of your counseling experience.

 What are the Ethical Guidelines that are maintained by this practice?